AlbertSolomon/tubepy/README.md

 ## Contributions

-> For more information on how to contribute please see the CONTRIBUTIONS.md file.
+> For more information on how to contribute please read the CONTRIBUTIONS.md file.